Phillies hold off Cardinals 2-0 to sweep NL wild-card series - WHIZ News

+Then in the eighth, Seranthony Dominguez struck out Paul Goldschmidt and Nolan Arenado to wiggle out of a two-on, one-out jam — the leading contenders for NL MVP were a combined 1 for 15 in the series with no RBIs and six strikeouts.

-The Cardinals made one finally charge off Zach Eflin in the ninth, getting consecutive two-out singles from Corey Dickerson and Molina.
-But the starter-turned-closer responded by getting Tommy Edman to foul out to end the game, giving the Phillies their first postseason series win since topping Cincinnati in the 2010 divisional round.
+With one final chance in the ninth, the Cardinals got consecutive two-out singles from Corey Dickerson and Molina.
+But Eflin, the Phillies’ starter-turned-closer, responded by getting Edman to foul out, giving Philadelphia its first postseason series win since topping Cincinnati in the 2010 divisional round.

-They’ll face a familiar foe, the NL East champion Braves, when their division series begins Tuesday night in Atlanta.
+The Phillies will face a familiar foe, the NL East champion Braves, beginning Tuesday night in Atlanta.

+“Our players, they love being in this situation,” said Phillies manager Rob Thomson, who took over a struggling club when Joe Girardi was fired early in the season.
+“And that’s what I’m really proud about.
+There’s so many guys that never played in the playoffs and they played really well.
+The moment didn’t get the best of them and I’m really happy about that.”

 Miles Mikolas allowed two runs and two hits for St Louis before leaving with two outs in the fifth.
-Albert Pujols had a pair of singles, including one in the eighth in what was likely the final at-bat of his career.
+Albert Pujols had a pair of singles, including one in the eighth in what was likely the final at-bat of his career, while Molina had gone 0 for 3 before his own single in the last time he will don a Cardinals uniform.

+“This was never about me coming back here,” Pujols said.
+“This was about an organization that opened the door for me to finish my career here.
+My mission was always to help this ballclub to win every day.”

-The sellout crowd of 48,515, the third-largest in Busch Stadium history, was at its flag-waving throatiest trying to keep the dream season of Pujols, Molina and the rest of the Cardinals alive.
+The sellout crowd of 48,515, the third-largest in Busch Stadium history, was at its flag-waving throatiest trying to keep the Cards’ dream season alive.
 Instead, their fans watched the NL Central champions go down with a whimper, losing in the first round of the playoffs for the third consecutive year.

+“It’s a tough one, when you know it’s Yadi’s last year and Albert’s last year,” Cardinals manager Oliver Marmol said.
+“There’s just extra motivation to deliver for them, and do something special, and allow that story to end with a championship.”

 Harper, who was hitless in the opener, staked the Phillies to the lead when a 76 mph curveball left his bat at 111.6 mph on the first pitch of the second inning.
 The ball sliced through the cold October breeze and landed 435 feet away.